Traffic Accidents in Victoria

 Depending on the circumstances, you could be charged with either or both indictable (serious) and summary (simple) offences.
 If you leave the scene of an accident without following the above procedures, you may be charged with: failing to stop after an accident; failing to render assistance to injured persons; failing to report an accident to the police; and failure to exchange particulars (name, address, vehicle details).

-Penalties when the accident does not result in death or serious injury
+Penalties when traffic accident does not result in death or serious injury

 The penalties for failing to stop after an accident, failing to render assistance to injured persons, failing to report an accident to the police and failure to exchange particulars (name, address, vehicle details) in circumstances where there were no injuries or deaths involved attracts a maximum penalty of 5 penalty units (1 penalty unit = $147.61) or 14 days imprisonment for a first offence, or 10 penalty, or between 14 days to 1 month imprisonment for subsequent offences.

-Penalties when the accident does result in death or serious injury
+Penalties when traffic accident results in death or serious injury

 The penalties for failing to observe your driver’s duties and follow the correct procedures in an accident where someone dies or suffers serious injury are far more serious.
 In these circumstances, if you did not stop your car or render the injured people assistance, you may be charged with an indictable offence.
 This is serious as it can carry up to a ten year jail sentence or 1200 penalty units.